 For more information on the range of options available in Context™, please read this knowledge base article.

-Sign the Azure AD Application Proxy Access enabled Appdome-Fused App (Required)
+Sign the Azure AD Application Proxy Access enabled Appdome-Built App (Required)

 That is it – Enjoy Appdome for Microsoft Azure AD Application Proxy access in your app!